 - nasolabial folds: as the cheek tissue droops down, the nasolabial folds deepen

 - platysma bands/loose neck: sometimes referred to as a turkey neck, this occurs when the platysma or neck muscle loosens and droops down.
-Face lift surgery is often performed together with neck lift surgery.
+Our Scottsdale facelift surgery is often performed together with neck lift surgery.

 - marionette lines: the downward facing corners of the mouth that result from loose facial tissue